-Native to California, these plants are considered to be drought tolerant.
-However, they will grow best with regular water.
+Native to California, these plants are quite drought tolerant.
+However, they will grow best with regular weekly watering.

 Blow wives will grow well when planted in a wide range of soils.
 Average soil will suffice, but it should be well-drained.
-They also grow well on clay soil as well as rarer rocky serpentine soils that can be high in metallic compounds.
+They also grow well in clay soil as well as rocky serpentine soils that can be high in metallic compounds.

 Temperature and Humidity

-These are plants that will grow in warm, sunny locations, particularly climates that dry out in the summer.
-They tend to begin flowering in April, which is around when the rainy season would be ending in their native region of California.
+These plants grow best in climates with hot, dry summers and cool, wet, foggy winters.
+They tend to begin flowering in April, which is when the rainy season is ending in their native California.